 - b.
 Move infants who fall asleep on the floor or elsewhere (e.g., carrier, car seat, swing, stroller, chair, highchair, etc.) to a safety- approved sleep surface for sleep as soon as possible. - c.
 Allow only one infant at a time to sleep in a crib. - 3.
 Room-sharing without bed-sharing is recommended.
 Sharing the same room with an infant provides the opportunity for a caregiver to remain in close proximity of the infant while also providing a firm, safe sleep environment for the child.
 Bed-sharing and other same surface-sharing of any kind is not recommended, especially during the first four to six months.
 Infants should not sleep in an adult bed, on a couch, in a chair or in any other adult sleep place alone or with another person including another child. - 4.
 Keep soft objects and loose bedding out of the crib.
 Place no objects in or on a crib with a sleeping infant.
-This includes, but is not limited to, covers, blankets, toys, pillows, quilts, comforters, bumper pads, sheepskins, stuffed toys (or other soft items), crib gyms, mirrors or mobiles.
+This includes, but is not limited to, covers, blankets, toys, pillows, quilts, comforters, bumper pads, sheepskins, stuffed toys (or other soft items), crib gyms, mirrors, or mobiles.
 Make sure nothing covers the infant's head.
 Ensure all bibs, necklaces and garments with ties or hoods are removed from a sleeping infant.
 Dress the baby in sleep attire not requiring blankets or covers such as using a sleep sack (see additional information below). - 5.
 Pregnant women should receive regular prenatal care. - 6.
 Avoid smoke exposure during pregnancy and after birth.
 Always place the crib in an area that is smoke-free. - 7.
 Avoid alcohol and illicit drug use during pregnancy and after birth. - 8.
 Breastfeeding is recommended.
-Breastfeeding is considered a protective factor against SIDS and is recommended for at least the first six months of infant life.

-9. Consider offering a pacifier at nap time and bedtime (after breastfeeding is established).
+Breastfeeding is considered a protective factor against SIDS and is recommended for at least the first six months of infant life. - 9.
+Consider offering a pacifier at nap time and bedtime (after breastfeeding is established).
 At sleep time, only offer an infant a clean, dry pacifier that does not attach to the infant's clothing.
 Attaching mechanisms such as cords and strings pose a strangulation risk.
 The pacifier does not need to be reinserted once the infant falls asleep.
-If an infant refuses the pacifier, do not force him or her to take it.
-If you are breastfeeding, wait until your baby is used to breastfeeding before trying a pacifier.

-10. Avoid overheating the infant.
+If an infant refuse the pacifier, do not force him or her to take it.
+If you are breastfeeding, wait until your baby is used to breastfeeding before trying a pacifier. - 10.
+Avoid overheating the infant.
 For an infant's warmth and comfort, use only sleepers, sleep sacks and wearable blankets that fit according to the commercial manufacturer's guidelines and will not slip up around the infant's face.
 Avoid overheating and overdressing the infant throughout the day as well as the night.
 Infants typically only need one more layer of clothing than an adult would need in order to be comfortable.
 There is not enough conclusive evidence to recommend for or against swaddling; however, if parents swaddle their infant, they should be advised of the proper method, continue to avoid overheating and should typically discontinue the practice no later than 3 to 4 months of age.

-11. Do not use home cardiorespiratory monitors as a strategy for reducing the risk of SIDS.
-Do not use home heart or breathing monitors or infant positioning devices (i.e., wedges) unless
+11. Do not use home cardiorespiratory monitors as a strategy for reducing the risk of

+SIDS.
+Do not use home heart or breathing monitors or infant positioning devices (i.e., wedges) unless the infant's primary care physician provides a written statement authorizing such use.
+The written statement must include instructions on how to use the device and a timeframe for use.